Last Updated: September 2023

 Who is Responsible for Range Repairs and Maintenance?

-The responsibility for range (stove and oven) repairs and maintenance in a rental property typically falls on both the landlord and the tenant, but in different capacities.
-The specifics can vary based on local regulations and the lease agreement.
-Always refer to the lease agreement to understand the exact responsibilities, and if in doubt, consult local housing laws or seek legal advice.
+The responsibility for maintaining and repairing a rental property range (stove and oven) repairs typically falls on both the landlord and tenant in different capacities.
+Always refer to the lease agreement to understand the exact responsibilities, in addition to any local regulations and the lease agreement.
 Below we take a look at the different responsibilities for both landlords and tenants:

 Landlord Responsibility